Saurav0074/Advenio/README.md

  ### Observation

  The final output shows much better results than that of the Naive approach but still has some cons:
- - Some regions of the Atrophy class have been misclassified for the Optic Disk Class.
+ - Some regions of the Atrophy class have been misclassified for the Optic Disk class thereby resulting in the separation of  Atrophy class region into four distinct regions.
- - The entire Atrophy class region has been classified into four distinct regions, however, the desired output should have only one.
  - Few gaps between the Optic Disk and Atrophy region still have been misclassified as the Background region.